 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term care residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percentage of short-term care patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
 High levels of independence with activities of daily living usually correlates with superior rehabilitation.

 - St Luke's Cornwall HospitalAcute Care Hospitals 2.94 miles away70 Dubois Street Newburgh New York 12550Voluntary non-profit - Other(845) 561-4400

 - Keller Ach (West Point)Acute Care - Department of Defense 7.68 miles away900 Washington Rd West Point New York 10996Department of Defense(845) 938-4034

 - Vassar Brothers Medical CenterAcute Care Hospitals 13 miles away45 Reade Place Poughkeepsie New York 12601Voluntary non-profit - Private(845) 454-8500